NERC implemented demand management measures in 2015 designed to raise discovery science standard grant success rates.

 Organisations are reminded that all applications count towards an organisation’s quota, where that organisation is applying as the grant-holding organisation.
 Organisations should ensure they have a process in place to control all submissions to NERC.

-As part of a UKRI harmonised approach to ensure greater transparency in the peer review process, panel recommendations and funding cut-off points are also published on the NERC website and give a more immediate indicator of the performance of individual proposals.
+As part of a UKRI harmonised approach to ensure greater transparency in the peer review process, panel recommendations and funding cut-off points are also published on the NERC website and give an indicator of the performance of individual applications.
+Please note that full panel outcome data cannot be published until awards have been formally issued, which may result in a delay in publication.

 Contact for further information